 The case was very noteworthy, however, for Justice Wilson’s comments in respect of expert reports and, in particular, the general practice of draft expert reports being reviewed by the party’s lawyer before they are finalized and served on the other side.
 At paragraph 520 of her lengthy decision, Her Honour stated as follows (emphasis is mine):

 The purpose of Rule 53.03 of the Rules of Civil Procedure is to ensure the independence and integrity of the expert witness.
 The expert’s primary duty is to the court.
 In light of this change in the role of the expert witness under the new rule, I conclude that counsel’s practice of reviewing draft reports should stop.
 There should be full disclosure in writing of any changes to an expert’s final report as a result of counsel’s suggestions, or clarifications, to ensure transparency in the process and to ensure that the expert witness is neutral.

 Her Honour’s comments were in relation to the admission by one of the defendant’s experts that he had made changes to his draft report (prior to finalizing it) following a telephone discussion with defence counsel.

-As my colleague Rick Del Vecchio noted in a post on this blog back in June (which you can read here), the Advocates Society went as far as to convene a Task Force to address the apparent new role of counsel in interacting with experts.
-The Task Force released a set of principles to follow and a position paper, both of which can be found at this link.
+As my colleague Rick Del Vecchio noted in a post on this blog back in June, the Advocates Society went as far as to convene a Task Force to address the apparent new role of counsel in interacting with experts.
+The Task Force released a set of principles to follow and a position paper.

 The decision of Justice Wilson was appealed, with the appeal heard over four days in September.
 A number of parties intervened in support of the position that reviewing draft expert reports should be permissible (without attempting to undermine or persuade the expert), including the Ontario Trial Lawyers Association, the Canadian Defence Lawyers Association, the Advocates Society and the Criminal Lawyers Association.